-You might also want to make a side salad to serve with this, which would compliment the healthiness of this dish well.
+You might also want to make a side salad to serve with this, which would complement the healthiness of this dish well.

 Italian bread would also be AMAZING.
 Check out this recipe by ‘365 days of Baking’ – Grandma’s Easy Homemade Italian Bread Recipe

 Did you make these vegetable stuffed tomatoes?
-Rate it below and tag me in your creation on Instagram! @RecipeHippie
+It would mean so much to me if you would rate it below the recipe card and tag me in your creation on Instagram so I can admire your work! @RecipeHippie

 Vegetarian Stuffed Tomatoes Recipe